agoose77/phd-thesis/content/2607-silicon-calibration.md

 :::{figure} image/pn-junction-equilibrium-graphs.png
 ---
 name: p-n-junction
-alt: A schematic diagram of the charge-carrier distribution across a P-N junction.
+alt: An illustrative diagram of the charge-carrier distribution across a P-N junction.
 The holes in the P-type region and electrons in the N-type region are shown to reduce in concentration towards their counterparts.
 The space charge potential due to net charge carrier diffusion is shown to be maximal at the junction interface, and tending to zero outside of a given thickness.
 width: 800px
 align: center
 ---
-A schematic diagram of the charge-carrier distribution across a P-N junction.
+An illustrative diagram of the charge-carrier distribution across a P-N junction.
 Additional graphs show the charge, field, and electric potential, across the junction.
 Figure by TheNoise, distributed under a [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.
 :::